-- Keep a clean and tidy stable and pasture, removing items from around the barn's walkways, entrances and exits. - Regularly maintain and inspect barn floors and septic tanks. - Institute a no-smoking policy around the barn. - Avoid using extension cords or appliances, even seemingly harmless ones like box fans, heaters and power tools, in the barn.
+- Keep a clean and tidy stable and pasture, removing items from around the barn's walkways, entrances and exits. - Regularly maintain and inspect barn floors and septic tanks. - Institute a no-smoking policy around the barn. - Avoid using appliances, even seemingly harmless ones like box fans, heaters and power tools, in the barn.